2025 Enderlin tornado: Updated surveys

 EF5-rated damage to several full grain train cars and empty tank cars tossed and derailed near Enderlin.

-On October 6, 2025, the NWS Grand Forks, with assistance from several engineers including Timothy P. Marshall, released a revised survey of the Enderlin tornado.
+On October 6, 2025, NWS Grand Forks, with assistance from several engineers including Timothy P. Marshall, released a revised survey of the Enderlin tornado.
 Its final rating was upgraded to EF5 on the Enhanced Fujita scale, with maximum winds estimated to be over 210 mph.
 The tornado also caused high-end damage in other areas, although the construction at these areas limited said damage points to being upgraded from high-end EF3 to mid-range EF4.
 The strong winds correlated to the indicated winds on the WSR-88D Storm-Relative Velocity data from the Grand Forks radar site.